mhenke/CFML-in-100-minutes/cfml100mins.markdown

 </td>
 </tr>
 </table>
-While it’s not strictly necessary to prepend the recordset name before the column name inside the `<cfoutput>`, it’s strongly recommended that you do in order to prevent referencing the wrong variable scope.
+While it's not strictly necessary to prepend the recordset name before the column name inside the '<cfoutput>', it's strongly recommended that you do in order to prevent referencing the wrong variable scope.

 You can also loop through a query using standard loop constructs, though